rkgIITBh/data-structures.github.io/HTML/introBtree.md

    - If parent is full, it may necessitate a split of parent and split may percolate recursively to root.
  4. Split the root if required and terminate.

-Splitting of the root creates a new root and increase the height of the tree.
+Splitting of the root creates a new root and increases the height of the tree.
 However, unlike balanced trees, B-Tree does not use rotations to fixup or rebalance the tree.

-A new insertion into a non-full leaf node simply fills the node with an extra key.
+As discussed above, a new insertion into a non-full leaf node simply fills the node with an extra key.
 For example, if we insert 16 into the B-Tree of figure 1 that appears at the beginning of this blog, the leftmost node becomes full.
 The figure below illustrates the result of this insertion.
 <p style="text-align:center;"><img src="../images/bTreeEx3.jpg"></p>

-However, if we now insert 28 to the resulting B-Tree, it splits in third leaf that initially had keys 22, 25 and 26.
+However, suppose we insert 28 to the resulting B-Tree, it splits in third leaf that initially had keys 22, 25 and 26.
 A new leaf with key 28 is created, and the median key 26 is pushed up to the parent node of the original leaf.
 The result of this insertion appears below.
  <p style="text-align:center;"><img src="../images/bTreeEx4.jpg"></p>